-- Fill in the application form and submit on line, or print off and mail to:
+- Fill in the application form and submit on line,

 The Faraday Institute,

-Cambridge, CB3 0BN, UK
+Cambridge, CB3 0UB, UK.

 Faraday-St Edmund's College Bursaries

 Two bursaries are available for each Faraday Course to facilitate participation by student members of St Edmund's College.
 These are intended to cover

-Members of the College who wish to apply should complete and print off the application form here and send it by internal mail, together with a full c/v and a one-page covering letter explaining why they wish to attend a particular course, to the Course Director, Faraday Institute.
-Applications should be made at least 2 months before the start-date of the course, and applicants will be informed of the outcome soon after the closing date.
+Use the application form and send it together with a full c/v and a one-page covering letter explaining why you wish to attend a particular course, to the Course Director, Faraday Institute, Prof. Hugh Rollinson at firstname.lastname@example.org.